-How to join: Subscribe using the form to the right, e-mail Andrea Gaynor at the University of Western Australia ([email protected]) or telephone: +61 (8) 6488 2137.
-Alessandro Antonello of Flinders University is currently the website and newsletter editor, and you can contact him too ([email protected]).
+How to join: Subscribe using the form to the right, e-mail the Network Convenor Emily O’Gorman at Macquarie University ([email protected]).
+Alessandro Antonello of Flinders University is the website and newsletter editor, and you can contact him too ([email protected]).

 What is environmental history?

 Environmental history is the study of the interactions between people and nature in the past, and how they have changed with time.
 Australasian environmental history includes: